Ansible

 How to Keep Your Playbooks Secure With Ansible Vault

-What is Ansible Vault
+What is Ansible Vault?

-Ansible Vault Passwords Management
+Ansible Vault password management

 To supply the password for these operations, you can either leverage the ansible-vault command and get prompted for it, set up a location of a password file in your main configuration definition, ansible.cfg, or integrate with an external secret store solution that holds your passwords.
+There is a password management process for each of these cases.

 You might have to create and manage more vault passwords for complex systems and different access levels for different teams and people.
 For example, you might use a different password per team, per environment, per ansible role, application, directory, or any other pattern that fits your needs.

-A more secure and scalable way would be to use an external secret store for storing passwords and fetch them dynamically with the help of a vault password client script.
+A more secure and scalable way is to use an external secret store for storing passwords and fetch them dynamically with the help of a vault password client script.
 A vault password client script is responsible for connecting to the remote secret store, fetching the secret, and printing the password to standard output.
-Look at the Storing passwords in third-party tools with vault password client scripts section of the official documentation for details on how to create and use such scripts.

-Encrypting Ansible Variables
+1. Encrypting Ansible variables

-To encrypt the string encrypt_this_string_please named encrypted_string and provide the password via the command line:
+Let’s encrypt the string encrypt_this_string_please named encrypted_string and provide the password via the command line:

 ansible vault encrypt_this_string_please

-Notice that the produced encrypted content starts with the !vault tag, which indicates to Ansible that this value is encrypted and needs decryption to use.
+Notice that the encrypted content produced starts with the !vault tag, which indicates to Ansible that this value is encrypted and needs decryption to use.
 After this tag, Ansible adds a header before the encrypted content that includes the format ID, the vault format version, and the cipher algorithm used for encryption.

 If you create the encrypted variable with a vault ID, this is also included in the generated content.
 If you are interested in more information, check out the format of files created with Ansible Vault section of the official docs.